Peppergrass

 pennycress2

-The seedpods are small, round and slightly notched at the top.
+North America has over 100 different species of Lepidium and Texas has 23.
+They are all very similar in appearance and edibility.
 The seeds have a spicy/peppery taste similar to radishes.
-I usually just bite the seed-stalks off the plant.
+I usually just bite the young, green seed-stalks off the plant.
 The young leaves also have the horse-radishy taste but by the time the seeds appear the leaves have become to power-tasting for most people to eat.
-The young, tender seedpods also add a bit of a kick to salads.
+The young, tender seed pods also add a bit of a kick to salads.

 I like adding them raw to sandwiches or blending them into mayonnaise to make an interesting horseradish-like sauce.